 Figure Q8-3.
 Antarctic chlorine monoxide and ozone.
 Satellite instruments monitor ozone and reactive chlorine gases in the global stratosphere.
 Results are shown here for Antarctic winter for a narrow altitude region within the ozone layer.
-In winter, chlorine monoxide (CIO) reaches high values (1500 parts per trillion) in the ozone layer, much higher than observed anywhere else in the stratosphere because CIO is produced by reactions on polar stratosphere last for 1 to 2 months, cover an area that at times exceeds that of the Antarctic continent, and efficiently destroy ozone in sunlit regions.
+In winter, chlorine monoxide (CIO) reaches high values (1500 parts per trillion) in the ozone layer, much higher than observed anywhere else in the stratosphere because CIO is produced by reactions on polar stratospheric clouds (see Q10).
+These high CIO values in the lower stratosphere last for 1 to 2 months, cover an area that at times exceeds that of the Antarctic continent, and efficiently destroy ozone in sunlit regions in late winter/early spring.
 Ozone values measured simultaneously within the ozone layer show very depleted values.

-result, most of the HCl in the plume does not enter the stratosphere.
+(HCl).
+Because the plumes also contain a considerable amount of water vapor, the HCl is efficiently scavenged by rainwater and ice and removed from the atmosphere.
+As a result, most of the HCl in the plume does not enter the stratosphere.
 After large recent eruptions, the increase in HCl in the stratosphere has been small compared with the total amount of chlorine in the stratosphere from other sources.